 - Darah Whyte

 This presentation provides strategies for increasing the academic performance, self-determination, and self-advocacy skills of students with disabilities.
-As an entrepreneur and performance poet with a learning disability who has worked as an advocate on the national, state and local level, LeDerick Horne provides a unique prospective on education reform and issues related to creating a more equitable society.
+As an entrepreneur and performance poet with a learning disability who has worked as an advocate on the national, state and local level, LeDerick Horne provides a unique perspective on education reform and issues related to creating a more equitable society.
 This emotionally stirring talk is filled with moving verses and empowering information that will prepare the audience to challenge stereotypes, rethink pedagogy and improve the lives of people with disabilities.
+If you are unable to attend in-person, this event can be streamed live here.

 Diagnosed with a learning disability in the third grade, LeDerick Horne defies any and all labels.
 He’s a dynamic spoken-word poet.
 A tireless advocate for all people with disabilities.
 An inspiring motivational speaker.
 A bridge-builder between learners and leaders across the U.S. and around the world who serves as a role model for all races, genders, and generations.